Tracking Instructions: How to track events

-Once you have the Gist JavaScript code installed on your site, you can track an event by calling gist.track with the event name and properties.
-Although Gist automatically tracks pageviews without the need to code, if you wish to track a custom event that is specific to your business, you can use the gist.track method.
+Upon successfully installing the Gist JavaScript code on your site, you can start tracking specific actions performed by your users.
+Gist automatically tracks pageviews, but if you wish to record a custom event, you can use the gist.track

 gist.track("Registered", {